zzzqzhou/Dual-Normalization/README.md

             └── t2_sd
 ```

-For Brats dataset, we combined the HGG and LGG (totally 285 cases) then random select 80% cases as training set (228 cases) and rest 20% cases as testing set (57 cases).
+For Brats dataset, we combined the HGG and LGG (totally 285 cases) then random selected 80% cases as training set (228 cases) and rest 20% cases as testing set (57 cases).
 Due to the access limit to my former university's GPU server, I can't provide the original dataset spliting.
 I provide a new random dataset spliting (in "Brats_trian.list" and "Brats_test.list") following our original setting.

 ## Training and Testing